 Blessed are you, Creator, Redeemer and Sustainer.

 Where in your church do you see the All, Some, Few framework being demonstrated?
-Can you discern elements of this session's material in any of the words or actions of the service?
+Can you discern elements of this session's material in any of the words or actions of the service or other activities?
 Is there any prayer ministry offered?
 What about refreshments after the service - does that also serve a pastoral purpose?